agfianf/agfianf.github.io/docs/blog/posts/devops-learning/018-gitlab-cicd.md

 # Hands-On Gitlab CI/CD

 Hi there!
-Today, I will demonstrate a hands-on implementation of GitLab CI/CD.
-This might be a bit overkill as I will also install a GitLab server.
+Today, I will demonstrate a hands-on implementation of GitLab CI/CD. {==This might be a bit **overkill** as I will also install a GitLab server==}.
 First, i will to **install self-hosted gitlab server**.
 Second, i will **create simple fastapi-app** and that deployed instance here.
 All instances will be deployed on GCP and will be managed using Terraform.
 Last, i will **create CI/CD pipeline** to deploy fastapi-app to GCP using gitlab ci/cd.

 <!-- more -->